Language Creation Questionnaire

 no– e.g., TokiPona, English

-Prepositions or postpositions
+Prepositions and postpositions

 It should use prepositions– e.g., English, TokiPona, French, Spanish